seamapi/docs/docs/api-clients/noise-thresholds/update-noise-thresholds.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="sync" type="boolean" %}
-Set this to true to receive the
+Set this to true to receive updated

 `noise_threshold`